wp-plugins/elastik-error-logging/readme.txt

 = Can I get anyone to host Elastik for me while I test this? =

-Contact the plugin authors and we may able to give you an account on our Elastik testing server.
+Contact the plugin authors and we may be able to give you an account on our Elastik testing server.
 We cannot guarantee the uptime or data on our testing server.

 = Can I get anyone to host Elastik for me?
 (I can pay) =